 Today, the owners continue the legacy set forth by Ashbourne’s beloved matriarch.
 Additional land has been acquired to buffer and protect the farm and the Harrods Creek Watershed.
 Additionally, over 100,000 trees have been planted on the property and two hundred acres of native prairie grasses flourish on land that was once overgrazed, providing a place for migratory birds and monarch butterflies to return to every year, and a restored habitat that animals rely upon.

 At Ashbourne Farms, conservation is a multi-faceted approach for good stewardship.
 It is about the intersection of agriculture with efforts to restore and enhance water, soil, and ecological diversity.
-These efforts have reached across generations touch all aspects of this land and are reflected in numerous partnerships with organizations like NRCS, Kentucky Department of Fish and Wildlife, the American Farmland Trust, the Bluegrass Land Conservancy, Kentucky Waterways Alliance, the Nature Conservancy and more.
+These efforts have reached across generations that touch all aspects of this land and are reflected in numerous partnerships with organizations like NRCS, Kentucky Department of Fish and Wildlife, the American Farmland Trust, the Bluegrass Land Conservancy, Kentucky Waterways Alliance, the Nature Conservancy and more.

 Much is given to the land in hopes that it will flourish in health and abundance, for Ashbourne’s ancestors, and the generations to come.